1. Compare Prices Across Every Brand (This is the #1 Hack)

 The single biggest mistake campervan renters make is booking with the first brand they find.
 Prices for the exact same type of vehicle can vary by 40–60% between brands for the same dates and route.

 That's not a typo.
 A 2-berth campervan from Brand A might cost $89/day while Brand B charges $149/day for a near-identical vehicle — same pickup location, same dates, same insurance level.
+We've seen even bigger gaps during peak season, where the difference between the cheapest and most expensive brand for a standard campervan can exceed $100 per day.

 → Compare campervan prices now